-It is one of the reasons why anesthesia is increasingly preferred: it keeps patients away from those small painful stresses that would cause a fearful and "uncooperative" escalation.
+This is one of the reasons why anesthesia is increasingly preferred: it keeps patients away from those small painful stresses that would cause a fearful and "uncooperative" escalation.

-Lenovo and the Starlight Children's Foundation have tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.
+Lenovo and the Starlight Children's Foundation tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.

 "The human brain has limited bandwidth for what it can pay attention to"he explains Joe Albeitz, one of the pediatricians participating in the Starlight program.
 “The more involved you are in the virtual experience, the less your brain is able to perceive the pain signals that are coming.
-And if you don't pay attention to them, you practically don't warn them ”.
+And if you don't pay attention to them, you practically don't warn them. "

 We are already there

 At present, the technology is practically ready for use: Lenovo's Mirage Solo VR headsets with common games and apps, all curated by Starlight (rather than Google) for age-appropriate content.
 The children wore the immersive equipment during lumbar punctures for spinal fluid, dressing of damaged limbs, and other procedures.
 And they actually enjoyed the entertainment without focusing on painful things.

 "It has a profound impact on the quality of life of our hospitalized children", he claims Albeitz, noting that children often need anesthesia for otherwise distressing procedures.
 "We are seeing children who needed general anesthesia.
 Now they are able to be fully awake with minimal medications."